How to Compute Your Income Tax in the Philippines

 Never forget to file your income tax returns.
 If your company HR does not do it for you, then you can do it on your own via online or personal.

-It may be heartbreaking to see the amount of your tax, but it is a duty of every taxpayer.
+It may be heartbreaking to see the amount of your tax, but it is the duty of every taxpayer.